uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/operations/spmv.rst

    - The data of the dense handles ``x_handle`` and ``y_handle`` and the scalars ``alpha`` and ``beta`` can be reset before each call to ``spmv``.
 Changing the data of the sparse handle ``A_handle`` is undefined behavior.
+   - The data must be available on the device when calling ``spmv_optimize`` by using event dependencies if needed.
    - ``spmv_optimize`` and ``spmv`` are asynchronous.
    - The algorithm defaults to ``spmv_alg::default_alg`` if a backend does not support the provided algorithm.